0xbow-io/asp-spec-v1.0/content/introduction/1_purpose.md

 The ASP is designed to support compliance mechanisms for blockchain protocols, enabling the verification of compliance with regulatory requirements and business rules.

-The ASP system aims to enable `privacy-preserving compliance` for blockchain protocols such as Privacy Pool, by leveraging zero-knowledge proofs (ZKPs) and efficient data categorization techniques.
+It aims to enable `privacy-preserving compliance` for blockchain protocols such as Privacy Pool, by leveraging zero-knowledge proofs (ZKPs) and efficient data categorization techniques.